ROCm/HIP/docs/understand/programming_model.rst

 For applications requiring additional computational power beyond a single device, HIP supports utilizing multiple GPUs within a system.
 Large-scale applications that need more compute power can use multiple GPUs in the system.
-This requires distributing workloads across multiple GPUs to balance the load to prevent GPUs from being over-utilized while others are idle.
+This enables the runtime to distribute workloads across multiple GPUs to balance the load and prevent some GPUs from being over-utilized while others are idle.

 For more information, see :ref:`multi-device`.